tmolteno/3d/prop/INSTALL.md

 ## Prereq

-    sudo aptitude install python-pip
+    sudo aptitude install python-pip python-matplotlib
     sudo pip install numpy-stl enum enum34

 ## XFOIL

-The package located at [https://github.com/RobotLocomotion/xfoil.git] is much better and appears to work correctly (the debian install doesn't and I'm figuring out why at the moment.
-Any help appreciated)
+The package located at [https://github.com/tmolteno/xfoil.git] is much better and appears to work correctly

-The path to the xfoil is contained in the file xfoil_2.py.
+The path to the xfoil is contained in the file xfoil.py.

 ## First Run

-The results from xfoil are stored in a database (sqlite).
-The distribution contains a database file (foil_simulator.db) If this is missing, or you believe the results stored there are corrupted, you can delete this file and recreate it using

-    make db

-This avoids recalculation of polars for airfoils already calculated.
+To get started there is a makefile that will build a prop called test_prop.json.
+The propeller description is contained in that file.